ekleiner/coredns/plugin/metadata/README.md

 ## Description

-By enabling *metadata* any plugin that implements [metadata.Metadataer interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Metadataer) will be called for each DNS query, at being of the process for that query, in order to add it's own Metadata to context.
+By enabling *metadata* any plugin that implements [metadata.Provider interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Provider) will be called for each DNS query, at being of the process for that query, in order to add it's own Metadata to context.
 The metadata collected will be available for all plugins handler, via the Context parameter provided in the ServeDNS function.
 Metadata plugin is automatically adding the so-called default medatada (extracted from the query) to the context.
 Those default metadata are: {qname}, {qtype}, {client_ip}, {client_port}, {protocol}, {server_ip}, {server_port}